kris-dev-hub/globallinks/README.md

 # GlobalLinks Project

-GlobalLinks is a link gathering tool based on the Common Crawl dataset.
+GlobalLinks is a backlink gathering tool based on the Common Crawl dataset.
 It's currently in alpha and under active development.

 ## Features